folkertdev/rust-rfcs/text/0000-labeled-match.md

 These functions differ in two ways:

-- labeled match can more clearly express intent, especially when implementing interpreters, parsers or other Finite State Automata.
+- labeled match can more clearly express intent, especially when implementing interpreters, parsers or other Finite State Automata
-- labeled match guarantees optimal code generation
+- labeled match guarantees optimal code generation, specifically that a state transition to a statically known next state is an unconditional jump

 A straightforward lowering of `emulate_labeled_switch` to machine code would produce inefficient code, because the `match` is an [unpredictable branch](https://en.wikipedia.org/wiki/Branch_predictor).
-Labeled match guarantees that when the target match branch of a `continue` is known:
+Labeled match guarantees that when the target match branch of a `continue` is known, the state transition is just an unconditional jump.
+Unconditional jumps do not need to be predicted, thus reducing the number of branch misses and improving performance.

-- at compiletime, an unconditional jump is generated
-- only at runtime, a jump table is generated

-Direct, unconditional jumps do not need to be predicted, and jump tables are also easier on the branch predictor than more basic code generation approaches.
-The result is faster programs.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation